1986-2023: Celebrating Scotland's Music for 37 years

 13 tracks: Dream Angus * Cradle Spell of Dunvegan * A Nighean nan Geug Taladh * Hush, Hush * Dean Cadalan * The Bressay Lullaby * Cave of Gold * Finn’s Song * Christ Child’s Lullaby * Cronan * The Silver Wood * The Mermaid’s Song * A Phiutrag ‘s a Phiuthar.

-This project of Celtic Lullabies has been a labour of love for Lynn Morrison (formerly of Iron Horse) over the past few years, during which time she gathered many songs.
-Her final selection on Cave of Gold was chosen by personal preference, sleep and story value, and how they all fit together as seamlessly as possible.
+This project of Celtic Lullabies was a labour of love for Lynn Morrison (formerly of Iron Horse) over several years, during which time she gathered many songs.
+Her final selection on Cave Of Gold was chosen by personal preference, sleep and story value, and how they all fit together as seamlessly as possible.

 The individual lullabies were originally made to induce sleep and Lynn has applied this practical application to the overall structure of the album to great effect.
 Her tireless efforts are rewarded in what is surely a beautiful and soothing album.

 Weaving strands of ancient Scottish sleep songs with more familiar melodies, this collection of lullabies drifts seamlessly through story and myth to a dreamy, timeless land where almost everything seems possible: fairies, mermaids, monsters, treasure caves, spirits and great heroes all inhabit this magical world.
 Layering warm vocals, traditional instruments and natural rhythms, the songs form a comforting blanket of sound to enchant young and old.